Robmor1100/Robert-s-book-app/README.md

-# Robert's Weather App
+# Robert's Book app

 ## Description

-In its simplest form, this is a weather app.
-When given a city, it will display the current weather and a five-day forecast.
-In addition, this app will save your past city searches and show them on the left column for easy referencing.
+This website lets you search for all types of book titles.
+The user is given the title, author, and a book description, but the best part is that it lets the user save the book tiles they want for easy referencing.
+So they can create a to-be-read list.

 ## Table of Contents